Keeper-Security/keeper-vscode-extension/README.md

 **Steps**:
 1. Open Command Palette
 2. Type `Keeper Security: Get from Keeper Vault` and select it
-3. Extension shows list of available Keeper items
+3. Extension shows list of available records
-4. Select specific item and field
+4. Select specific `record` and then `field` that you want to use
 5. Extension inserts secret reference at cursor position

 **Reference Format**: `keeper://vault/item/field`